 I incorporate those items into the first meals of the week.
 Fresh produce from the garden or nearby farm, pantry items, and frozen items are all mixed and matched for a variety of meals.

-After committing to this meal planning routine for over a year, the best thing that happened has been the development of a rotation of dishes that are easy to make and are enjoyed by everyone.
+After committing to this weekly meal planning routine for over a year, the best thing that happened has been the development of a rotation of dishes that are easy to make and are enjoyed by everyone.
 In the beginning there was trial and error to find just the right recipe that everyone liked for a given item.

 For example, I must have tried a dozen chicken wing recipes before I found one that was consistently good and that everyone in my house liked.
 Now the meal planning sessions don’t take very long because I know exactly what recipe I’ll use for the chicken wings when I take them out of the freezer.